khirsch/array-cardio/README.md

-# Array Cardio
+# Array Cardio: Day 1

 #### By [Katrina Hirsch](https://github.com/khirsch)

 ## Description

-Array Cardio is the fourth of thirty projects in the [JavaScript30](https://javascript30.com/) series.
+Array Cardio: Day 1 is the fourth of thirty projects in the [JavaScript30](https://javascript30.com/) series.

 ## Installation